MitocGroup/www/views/blog/posts/2019/08/my-architecture-apache-kafka-by-confluent-on-aws-cloud.md

 My Architecture: Apache Kafka by Confluent on AWS Cloud

 # Intro
-Recent engagement with $4.5B customer produced very positive outcome with very surprising learning lesson: we had to create reference architecture for Apache Kafka by Confluent on AWS cloud from scratch because there wasn’t any available.
+Recent engagement with $4.5B customer produced very positive outcome with very surprising learning lesson: we had to create reference architecture for Apache Kafka by Confluent on AWS cloud from scratch because there wasn't any available.

 ---

 In this short article we would like to share what we were able to achieve in a very short period of time.
 Our intention is to help others if they come across something similar.
-Unfortunately, we can’t give proper credits to everybody who made this reference architecture possible.
-Nevertheless, when the time comes, we’ll gladly update this article with well deserved recognition.
+Unfortunately, we can't give proper credits to everybody who made this reference architecture possible.
+Nevertheless, when the time comes, we'll gladly update this article with well deserved recognition.

 <div class="padd25px">
     <img src="/images/blog/2019-08-04/kafka-arch.png" alt="partner aws" />